Startups

 5. Lifetime Value (LTV) measures the total revenue a startup can expect to generate from a single customer over their lifetime.
 This metric is important because it helps startups understand the value of their customers and determine how much they can spend on customer acquisition.

 To use these metrics effectively, you should analyze the data on a regular basis and use it to inform decisions about scaling your startup.
+Business intelligence tools can help you easily set up and track these metrics by simplifying the monitoring process.

 For example, if a startup's churn rate is high, it may need to focus on improving customer retention before scaling.
 Similarly, if a startup's CAC is too high, it may need to adjust its marketing and sales strategies to make customer acquisition more cost-effective.